cloud-gov/cg-site/content/docs/services/elasticsearch24.md

 Plan Name | Description | Price
 --------- | ----------- | -----
-`1x` | Elasticsearch instance with 1GB of RAM and 1 slice of CPU | Free in Alpha `3x` | Elasticsearch instance with 3GB of RAM and 3 slices of CPU | Free in Alpha `6x` | Elasticsearch instance with 6GB of RAM and 6 slices of CPU | Free in Alpha
+`1x`  | Elasticsearch instance with 1GB of RAM and 1 slice of CPU   | Free in Alpha `3x`  | Elasticsearch instance with 3GB of RAM and 1 slice of CPU   | Free in Alpha `6x`  | Elasticsearch instance with 6GB of RAM and 1 slice of CPU   | Free in Alpha `12x` | Elasticsearch instance with 12GB of RAM and 2 slices of CPU | Free in Alpha

 ## How to create an instance